xinhuang/xinhuang.github.com/_posts/2015-02-08-clang-tutorial-the-ast-matcher.md

 ---
 {% include JB/setup %}

-In [previous post] we have made a simple Clang tool that will print all the declarations in a given source file.
-Now Let's try to make another tool to detect when a _std::vector_ is passed by value - which usually causes a performance hit.
+In [previous post] we have learned about Clang abstract syntax tree (AST) and made a simple Clang tool that will print all the declarations in a given source file.
+Now Let's play with Clang AST matchers and make another tool to detect when a _std::vector_ is passed by value - which usually causes a performance hit.

-## The Pass-By-Value std::vector Finding Program
+## The Pass-by-Value std::vector Finding Program

 The example.cpp: